-The majority of applicants to Wellcome Trust funding streams are required to submit an Output Management Plan at the time of application which should set out how you will 'maximise the value of:
+All applicants to Wellcome Trust funding streams are now required to submit an Output Management Plan at the time of application which should set out how you will 'maximise the value of:

 The Wellcome Trust provides guidance on the expected contents of the Output Management Plan on its website.
+It has also provided some examples of good Output Management Plans.
 It expects that Output Management Plans will be dynamic and regularly reviewed throughout the life of the project.
 A template for the Wellcome Trust Output Management Plan is available from DMPOnline.
 Guidance on using DMPOnline is available from our DMPOnline guidance page.

 The Wellcome Trust will allow researchers to budget for all aspects of data management, and these should be discussed in the Output Management Plan.
 These may include:

 All Wellcome Trust publications are, where appropriate, required to include a data access statement on how the data, models and other materials underpinning the publication can be accessed.
 There is guidance on writing data access statements in our 'Archiving and sharing data' guide.